dankarran/isleofman-opendata/data/gov.im/companies/README.md

   * *FOUNDATION*
   * *PARTNER*
   * *CORP*
+  * *A*
+  * *E*

 TODO:
-  * consider most effective and efficient way of covering company names that aren't captured (e.g. vowels, numbers, all letters)
+  * consider most effective and efficient way of covering company names that aren't captured
+    * vowels, numbers, all letters
+    * searching for company numbers missing from sequence
+    * requesting a complete list from the Companies Registry

 ## Other resources